 The management of public resources begins and ends in the Assembly.
-The Government manages Saskatchewan's public resources through a complex structure of over 270 agencies including departments, boards, and Crown corporations (see Appendix 2 to this Report for a list of these agencies).
-It seeks approval for the use of these resources through laws and the Legislative Assembly's approval of the Estimates.
+The Government manages Saskatchewan's public resources through a complex structure of over 270 agencies including ministries, boards, and Crown corporations (see Appendix 2 to this Report for a list of these agencies).
+It seeks approval for the use of these resources through laws and the Assembly's approval of the Estimates.

 Each year, the Government prepares the Public Accounts.
 The Public Accounts consist of two reports.
 The first report contains the Summary Financial Statements of the Government, the financial statements of the General Revenue Fund (GRF), and some other financial information.
-The second report contains details on revenues and expenditures (including a listing of salaries and wages) of agencies who receive money from the GRF, details on capital asset acquisitions of those agencies, key financial information of some pension plans and trust funds administered by the
+The second report contains details on revenues and expenditures (including a listing of salaries and wages) of some agencies who receive money from the GRF, details on capital asset acquisitions of those agencies, key financial information of some pension plans and trust funds administered by the Government, and a listing of taxes and fees.
+The reports are available at www.finance.gov.sk.ca/.

-Chapter 25 - Standing Committee on Public Accounts
+Chapter 21 - Standing Committee on Public Accounts